-DoodleMaths is a fantastic way for pupils to continue their learning when they’re not in the classroom for a prolonged period of time.
+DoodleMaths is an ideal home learning solution for schools, and is a great way for pupils to continue their learning when they’re not in the classroom for a prolonged period of time.
 Below are our top tips for how you can use DoodleMaths as an effective, supportive home learning solution.

 1. Ensure your pupils’ work programmes are correctly calibrated